juliaschatz/juliaschatz.github.io/atz/frc.md

 ## FRC Resources

+This is a collection of some resources I've made for the FIRST Robotics Competition.

 ### JuliaDesignCalc
-This is a spreadsheet design calculator I made based on JVN's excellent calculator.
+This is a spreadsheet design calculator I made based on JVN's calculator.
 It adds more recently released motors and some minor improvements, but must notably features a hooded flywheel design calculator.

 [Chief Delphi thread](https://www.chiefdelphi.com/t/flywheel-calculator/372836)